Can a Vision Board Stunt your Growth?

 If you’re dieting, visualize yourself shopping for healthy foods, prepping healthy meals, enjoying adding exercise to your day.

-If it’s getting more clients in your business, visualize prospecting, calling on clients, open houses, and practicing dialogues with a coach or buddy.
+If it’s getting more clients in your business, visualize prospecting, calling on clients, open houses, practicing dialogues with a coach or buddy.
+Of course, visualize yourself at closings!

 Let’s go back to the idea of a vision board.
 It can be a great tool!
 Refine your vision, using what we’ve just learned about the growth mindset – loving the process and visualizing the process - as much as the result.
 And let’s go even further to leverage this to your unique learning style.